Winterflower/winterflower.github.io/_posts/2014-10-30-python-dna.md

 ---
+layout: post
+title: Analyzing DNA sequences using Python and Scikit-learn
 ---

 <script type="text/javascript"
   src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML">
 </script>

-#Analyzing DNA sequences using Python and Scikit learn

 DNA sequencing has been marching forward with giant steps.
 Advances in sequencing technologies means that more and more genomes have been sequenced and assembled.
 While this is no doubt exciting for